elos/documentation/theory/1 - sets.md

     (∃n ∈ ℕ)(n is prime)

-We used the existence operator, `∃` to form a more compact and precise expression.
+We used the existential quantifier, `∃` to form a more compact and precise expression.
 It would be difficult to dispute what we intended to say with the latter statement.
 We are developing a notation for constructing _precise_ statements.

 ##### Duality

 "∃," is sort of the second half of the universal quantifier, "∀."
 Consider these two statements

-    (∀n ∈ ℕ)(n^ + n + 41 is prime)
+    (∀n ∈ ℕ)(n^2 + n + 41 is prime)

     (∃n ∈ ℕ)(n^2 + n + 41 is not prime)

 Do you see that these two statements can not both be true?
-We will further explore this in propositional logic.
+If there existed a natural number such that `n^2 + n + 41` is not prime, then the first statement would be false because `n^2 + n + 41` would not be prime for _all_ natural numbers The universal quantifier is commonly used for proving that something is true _universally_, whereas the existential quantifier is used for stating that a counterexample _exists_.

 ##### Order

-Also consider the if you wanted to use both quantifiers in one statement.
-Consider these two statements
+We can use both quantifiers in a single statement.
+Consider these two statements, in which ℤ denotes the set of all integers:

- 1. (∀x ∈ ℤ)(∃y ∈ ℤ) y > x
+    (∀x ∈ ℤ)(∃y ∈ ℤ) y > x

- 2. (∃y ∈ ℤ)(∀x ∈ ℤ) y > x
+    (∃y ∈ ℤ)(∀x ∈ ℤ) y > x

-Are these two the same statement?
+Are these two the identical?
 They are not!
 The first statement says that, given an integer, we can find a larger one.
-The second statment says something quite different: that there is alargest integer!
-The first statement is true, the second is not
+The second statment says something quite different: that there exists a largest integer!
+The first statement is true, the second is not.

-Order matters.
+We observe that the order of the quantifiers affects the nature of the statement.

 #### Equality